JetBrains/xodus/README.md

 ```

 ##Building from Source
-[Gradle](http://www.gradle.org) is used to build, test and publish.
+[Gradle](http://www.gradle.org) is used to build, test, and publish.
 JDK 1.8 is required.
-To build the project run:
+To build the project, run:

     ./gradlew build

-To assemble jars and skip running tests run:
+To assemble JARs and skip running tests, run:

     ./gradlew assemble